irschad/deploy-webapp-ec2/README.md

 - Edit Security Group Rules:
   - Go to the Security tab.
   - Click on the security group linked to your instance.
-  - Open the Inbound Rules tab and click Edit inbound rules.
+  - Open the Inbound Rules tab and click 'Edit inbound rules'.
 - Add Rule for Port 3000:
   - Add a rule with the following details:
     - Type: Custom TCP